AzuraCast/AzuraCast/Readme.md

 In a few minutes, a full VM will be deployed and customized on your computer, complete with a working copy of this application!
 Ports are automatically followed as below.

+A new super-administrator account will also be created, with the username `admin@ponyvillelive.com` and the password `password`.

 ### SSH

 You can connect to the Vagrant VM by typing `vagrant ssh` into the command line of the host computer.